mcasperson/SuseBuildpacks/introduction.md

 fi
 ```

-The work of building the source code is done in the `build` executable:
+The work of building the source code is performed in the `build` executable:

 ```bash
 #!/usr/bin/env bash